What are the responsibilities and job description for the Occupational Therapist position at THE RESOURCE EXCHANGE?

 -

-Partner with parents and professionals to write and implement formal and informal plans.
+Partner with parents and professionals to create and implement individualized feeding and developmental plans.

 -

-Work together with team and family to ensure a smooth transition from Part C to Part B or other community settings.
+Participate in IFSP reviews and support smooth transitions from Part C to Part B or other community services.

 Parent Support